sam-goodwin/punchcard/docs/4-shapes.md

 })
 ```

 That type-machinery is achieved by mapping a `Shape` to its `RuntimeShape` (the representation at runtime).
-It should look and feel like in-memory array:
+It should look and feel like an in-memory array:

 ```ts
 Array<{